 In this brief commendation in 2 Timothy 3:10–12, Paul identified several observable aspects of his life to which all fathers should pay careful attention:

-- Doctrine: Sound teaching from God’s Word should flow from the lips of a godly father so he can instruct, reprove, correct, and train himself and his family in righteousness.
+- Teaching: Sound teaching from God’s Word should flow from the lips of a godly father so he can instruct, reprove, correct, and train himself and his family in righteousness.
 He should adhere closely to the Scriptures, meditating upon it constantly, speaking it to address particular needs, and ordering his life according to the Bible.
 This is a challenge, fathers: get into the Word and let the Word get into you.

 - Faith: A godly father trusts and obeys the Scripture as the written record of God’s revelation.
 He confidently rests upon the Bible for all matters of truth, recognizing that the eternal and all-knowing God has documented the foundation of everything we need to know for this life and the life to come.

-- Longsuffering: In the difficulties of life, a godly father keeps a cool spirit and bridles his tongue.
+- Patience: In the difficulties of life, a godly father keeps a cool spirit and bridles his tongue.
 Though he may become angry, he speaks and acts to promote peace.
 When troubles are beyond his control, he entrusts himself to a just God who directs all things according to His time and purposes.

 - Love: A godly father exhibits growing affection for God by delighting in His Word, drawing near to Him in prayer, and resting in His sovereignty.
 His love for God translates into love for others such that he purposely and selflessly serves others according to their needs and best interests, beginning with his own wife and children.

-- Perseverance: Owing to his trust in and obedience to God, a righteous father endures challenging people and situations with hope, knowing that God sanctifies us through trials.
+- Steadfastness: Owing to his trust in and obedience to God, a righteous father endures challenging people and situations with hope, knowing that God sanctifies us through trials.
 He keeps moving forward in faith, knowing that following Christ is a long journey full of joys and sorrows, culminating in the glory to be revealed with Christ.

 - Persecutions: Fully believing that the world hates God and those who stand for Him, a faithful father will embrace suffering for His sake and for the gospel of Jesus Christ.
 He is willing to struggle valiantly for the truth while aggressively loving opponents, believing that God may bring them to repentance.

-- Afflictions: A godly father might not seek to suffer hardship for God, but he welcomes painful circumstances for His sake so that he can be purified through suffering, and this may give him opportunities to comfort others who are likewise afflicted.
+- Sufferings: A godly father might not seek to suffer hardship for God, but he welcomes painful circumstances for His sake so that he can be purified through suffering, and this may give him opportunities to comfort others who are likewise afflicted.